-As Missouri's Last Clinic Nears Deadline, Neighboring Abortion Providers Prepare
+As Missouri's Last Abortion Provider Nears Closing, Neighboring Clinics Prepare

 With hours to go before the expiration of a state license that allows a Planned Parenthood health center in Missouri to perform abortions, clinics in neighboring states say they're preparing for an influx of additional patients.